Market Timing Traps and Temptations

 Of course, even as the financial press announced the strong monthly returns, there have been plenty of pundits pointing out how fleeting any “recovery” might be.
 After all, most of the same challenges we’ve been facing all year remain alive and unwell, which makes it easy for forecasters to convincingly call for copious doom and gloom ahead.

 They may even be correct.
 But once again, we caution against betting on it either way.
-We want to avoid market timing traps that deter not enhance your long-term return.
+We want to avoid market timing traps that deter, not enhance, your long-term return.
 History is firmly on our side.

 What Does the Data Say About Market Timing Traps?